 Still, the attitude-centered account of forgiveness is compatible with the view that forgiving is a powerful means to reconciliation.
 The sorts of negative attitudes that are overcome by forgiveness are powerful obstacles to good relations.
 When those attitudes are resolved, reconciliation is an unsurprising result.
 It also makes sense, given this view of forgiveness, to argue that a case of reconciliation that does not include forgiveness is less complete than one that does include forgiveness.
 Depending on the circumstances, an improvement in relations that leaves resentment and ill will in place may not seem worthy of the label ‘reconciliation.’
 In these cases, one might say that forgiveness is necessary for reconciliation.

 When commentators work with a different conception of forgiveness, the discussion of reconciliation is also different.
-One alterative view of forgiveness, which appears to be more popular in political than interpersonal contexts, places emphasis on the actions of victims rather than their internal mental states, suggesting that when a person or group forgives they gives up their moral right to hold the wrong against the wrongdoer (Digeser 2001, Wolterstorff 2013).
+One alternative view of forgiveness, which appears to be more popular in political than interpersonal contexts, places emphasis on the actions of victims rather than their internal mental states, suggesting that when a person or group forgives they gives up their moral right to hold the wrong against the wrongdoer (Digeser 2001, Wolterstorff 2013).
 Such views have been labeled ‘relational’ or ‘commissive’ accounts of forgiveness (Blustein 2014, Pettigrove 2012).
 Exactly how much one gives up in forgiving is not always specified and opinions seem to differ.
 At a minimum, the victim forswears his right to personally retaliate against the wrongdoer.
 But does forgiving entail that he also forswears calling for punishment by the proper authorities, or reparations for the harms he suffered, or his right to remind the wrongdoer and others of the wrong?
 If one thinks of forgiveness as relinquishing a (more or less broad) right to hold a wrong against a wrongdoer, then it seems forgiveness may well be productive of reconciliation.
 However, depending on how much victims give up in forgiving, this kind of reconciliation may be purchased at the cost of justice (Blustein 2014).
 In contrast, those who think of forgiving as the overcoming of resentment often argue that victims can forgive yet also call for punishment, reparations and remembrance of the wrong (J. Murphy 2003).

-However one defines forgiveness, the claim that victims should forgive in order to bring about valuable reconciliation is likely to be controversial because it asks the very people who were most deeply insulted and wronged by the past conflict to bear the burden of repairing it.
+However one defines forgiveness, the claim that victims should forgive in order to bring about valuable reconciliation is likely to be controversial because it asks the very people who were most deeply insulted, wronged and harmed by the past conflict to bear the burden of repairing it.
 Another point of concern is whether the victims are being asked to forgive unconditionally (that is, without any prior, ameliorative response from the wrongdoer) or conditionally (that is, in response to a morally significant change in or act by the wrongdoer) (Garrard and McNaughton 2011).
 Furthermore, whether or not a particular act of forgiveness would be morally appropriate, virtuous, or even prudent for the victim, pressuring a victim to forgive is widely regarded as problematic (Govier and Verwoerd 2002b).

 Efforts to make forgiveness central to reconciliation also run into questions about who has the standing to forgive.
-To presume to forgive on behalf of a living victim is morally unacceptable, if not simply impossible (Govier and Verwoerd 2002b).
+To forgive on behalf of a living victim is morally unacceptable, if not simply impossible (Govier and Verwoerd 2002b).
 Some theorists also hold that it is impossible to forgive on behalf of deceased victims, from which it follows that wrongs such as murder will be unforgivable (Jankélévitch 2005).
 In these cases, the possibility of a reconciliation that is distinct from forgiveness offers a way to conceive of a positive resolution of the past.
 Theorists debate whether states or other groups might have the standing to forgive on their own behalf, independent of the choices of individual victims.
 Those who think of forgiveness as primarily a change in attitudes must make sense of attributing such mental states to groups, perhaps by explaining how attitude changes in representative persons (such as leaders or spokespeople) qualify as group forgiveness (cf. Griswold 2007).
 The claim that groups can forgive is easier to make for those who think of forgiveness as the waiving of a set of rights (Wolterstorff 2013).

 At this point, a wide variety of processes that promise to repair relationships in the aftermath of wrongdoing or conflict have been reviewed.
 Perhaps one of the greatest factors in determining whether reconciliation efforts will be successful is the manner in which they are selected.
 A number of measures (e.g., apologies, truth telling) are aimed at restoring a sense of dignity and inclusion to formerly mistreated or disempowered parties.
 This effect may be magnified if those parties also have a say, for example, in choosing criminal trials or truth commissions, determining the form reparations would take, or designing memorials.